On another page of this website, I talked about living life with an anxiety disorder.

 During my school years, the public persona “mask” that I started to wear, was always that of the smiling, cheerful, friendly and happy kid.
 Looking back now, I realise this personality mask had most likely evolved as natural form of self-protection; In my mind, I guess I’d figured that it would be harder to be nasty to somebody if they were really likeable.

 Thankfully it wasn’t all stress and anxiety.
-There were still many fun and happy times I enjoyed throughout my childhood, especially through the earlier years when my sisters were still living at home.
-Family life on the whole was ‘reasonably’ normal, or at least fairly typical of family life in those days.
+There were still many fun and happy times I enjoyed through my childhood, especially during the earlier years when my sisters were still living at home.
+Family life on the whole was ‘reasonably’ normal, or at least fairly typical of family life in the 70’s.

-Like most families of that era, we enjoyed trips out, picnics at local places of interest and the occasional day trip to the seaside.
+Like most families of that era, we enjoyed occasional trips out, picnics at local places of interest and the odd day trip to the seaside.
 In particular, thanks to my dad’s job, we were able to have a 3-week-long holiday each year during the long school summer break.

 I always looked forward to those holidays so much.
 In many ways, they were even better than Christmas; I was physically out of reach from my bullies, and my dad became a different person when he was in “holiday mode”.
 Everything would be so much more relaxed, and for the most part, stress-free.